Nyanyan/Egaroucid/src/tools/policy_network_human_like_ai/10_train_policy_network/RESULTS.md

 - Time-limit smoke, `egaroucid_l1` vs `blend_1.0`, target 4 games,
   `--time-limit-sec 1`: completed 2/4 games, stopped with `stop_reason=time_limit`, wrapper elapsed 3.039 sec, peak RSS 2608.930 MiB.
+- Full schedule chunk 001 used the requested 32 parallel matches with `--resume --time-limit-sec 120`.
+It completed 92 / 120,000 games, stopped
+  with `stop_reason=time_limit`, elapsed 729.340 sec including already-started game completion, and peaked at 112208.027 MiB RSS.
+No Egaroucid or Python child processes remained afterward.

 The full requested schedule is 120,000 games.
 The short full-player benchmark suggests a multi-day run even with 32 parallel matches, and `hint 100` required raising the strength-runner timeout from 60 sec to 300 sec.
+The first full schedule chunk also showed that `parallel_matches=32` with `processes_per_player=32` is very memory-heavy on this machine, so the next strength benchmark should keep 32 worker threads but test a lower `processes_per_player` cap before continuing long runs.

 ## 日本語